oliviodare/oliviodare.com/README.md

-# Welcome, my name is Max.
+# Hello, my name is Max Bautista Perpinyà and this github repository acts as my webiste.

+ _Welcome._
-Welcome to this Github repository, which now acts as my website.
-My name is Max Bautista Perpinyà, I am a PhD researcher in the history of science based in UCLouvain, in Belgium.
+I am a PhD researcher in the history of science based in UCLouvain, in Belgium.

 In these small markdown pages you'll find a sort of open CV.
 The basic structure is this: